fail2ban/fail2ban/README.md

 to see if everything is alright.
 You should always use fail2ban-client and never call fail2ban-server directly.
+You can verify that you have the correct version installed with

+    fail2ban-client version

 Please note that the system init/service script is not automatically installed.
 To enable fail2ban as an automatic service, simply copy the script for your